AnjieCheng/CanonicalVAE/README.md

 ```
 The checkpoint will be stored in the `log` directory, together with the tensorboard logger file and the generated samples.
 For each stage, please change the `ckpt_path` in the config file to the path of the checkpoints from last stage.

-If you would like to start training from a certain stage, you can use the pre-trained checkpoints from this [link](https://drive.google.com/drive/folders/1NpSo8bBLR-vwOS5BK6pa6WRTnF1feuVl?usp=sharing) and use the `ignore_keys` in the config file to determine which module(s) should be trained from scratch.
+If you would like to start training from a certain stage, you can use the pre-trained checkpoints from this [link](https://drive.google.com/drive/folders/1NpSo8bBLR-vwOS5BK6pa6WRTnF1feuVl?usp=sharing) and use the `ignore_keys` in the config file to determine which module(s) to be trained from scratch.

 ## Evaluation
 The pre-trained checkpoints and generated samples can be downloaded from this [link](https://drive.google.com/drive/folders/1NpSo8bBLR-vwOS5BK6pa6WRTnF1feuVl?usp=sharing).
 Please change the `ckpt_path` in `configs/stage3/128/*CATEGORY*_test.yaml` to either your trained checkpoints or or pre-trained checkpoints.
 Currently, the evaluation code only supports single GPU.
 If you use multiple GPUs, the code would still be runnable, but the calculated metrics may be incorrect.